alexbidenko/nuxt-strict-fetch/README.md

   onError: () => { /* ... */ }, // will be called on error but ignored 'AbortError' error
   methodKey: 'my-method', // key of method for subscribing
   orderKey: 'my-order', // key of order for subscribing or ordering requests
-  groupKey: 'my-group', // key of group for subscribing
   proxyServerCookies: true, // will send cookies from browser for request on server side };